-Continue and broaden discussion from the previous Power Flower activity with the following questions, posed to the large group:
+Now we will continue to broaden discussion from the previous Power Flower activity with the following questions, posed to the large group:

 - Can -isms ever overlap?

 - Examples?

 - What do you think is meant by "intersectionality"?

 Explain that, in the Power Flower activity, we discussed how people can experience oppression based on their different identities, but many people experience oppression based on multiple identities.
 This overlap of oppressed groups is often referred to as intersectionality.